 - A defining clause identifies who or what is being discussed.
 It cannot be omitted without affecting the meaning of the sentence.
 It is not enclosed with commas.

 - “The ISIN is allocated to those products that are not financial instruments when they are underlying or reference assets.”

 - A non-defining clause adds information to the sentence and can be omitted without changing the meaning.
 It is enclosed with commas.

-In the first example sentence, the only documents submitted were those that were approved.
-There are other (non-approved) documents that were not submitted.
-The relative clause (“that were approved”) defines which documents were submitted.
+In the first example sentence, the ISIN is allocated only to those products that are not financial instruments.
+The relative clause (“that are not financial instruments”) defines the products to which the ISIN is allocated.
 Removing it would change the meaning of the sentence.

-In the second example sentence, all the documents were submitted and the relative clause (“, which were approved,”) merely provides additional information.
+In the second example sentence, the ISIN is allocated to the specified products, none of which are financial instruments, and the relative clause (“, which are not financial instruments,”) merely provides additional information.
 If it was removed, the sentence would retain its meaning.

 Either “that” or “which” can be used to introduce a defining clause.
 However, “which” is always used to introduce a non-defining clause.

 The choice depends on the sound of what follows: